Mission and Outreach

 So come find out if Agape Cafe is for you - and bring friends and family.
 Hope to see you soon!

 We have fresh vegetables!
-Some the crops are ready.
+This is the season of harvest!

 For the past few summers we have been able to grow fresh vegetables for our neighbors.
 Each spring we plant tomatoes, green beans, summer squash, zucchini, and so much more.
 As the harvest comes, we place the produce in a small stand that sits on the side of Felton Street.
 Folks are encouraged to take what they need.